VarunKumar310/AI_Interview_Practice/README.md

 - **Realistic Interview Feel.** Feels like a trained interviewer, not a chatbot.
 - **Transparent & Practical.** Every follow-up has a reason; every score maps to action.

+# ⭐ Future Scope

+1. **Integration with MCP Tools for Faster, Smarter Execution**
+   As more Model Context Protocol (MCP) tools become available, we can integrate external scoring modules, domain-specific knowledge bases, and real-time context fetchers directly into the agent workflow.
+This will significantly reduce latency, improve accuracy, and make interviews more industry-relevant and up-to-date.

+2. **Multi-Modal Interviewing (Video + Voice Analysis)**
+   Future versions can analyze user tone, hesitation, facial expressions, and confidence level during video interviews.
+This brings the system even closer to real HR assessments and allows deeper behavioural scoring.

+3. **Adaptive Difficulty Based on User Progress**
+   The system can track the user’s improvement over multiple interviews and automatically adjust the difficulty, identify persistent weaknesses, and generate personalized micro-lessons or drills to help the user strengthen specific areas.

+4. **Plug-and-Play Agent Extensions for End-to-End Preparation**
+   Using CrewAI’s modular design, we can easily add new agents like a Resume Fixer Agent, Communication Coach Agent, or Company-Specific Research Agent.
+This expands the tool from an interview simulator into a complete career-readiness companion.